BA (Union College), MA (Ohio State), AM, PhD (Brown)

 Editor, Nineteenth-Century French Studies

 My research interests are in French literature of the nineteenth century.
-My work has focused in particular on poetry, and on questions of subjectivity, authority, collaboration, and parody.
-In addition to projects on Rimbaud, Verlaine, and on literature during the Second Empire and around the time of the Paris Commune, I am writing a book on prose poetry.
-Since 2014 I have been the editor of the scholarly journal Nineteenth-Century French Studies, which received the 2016 Phoenix Prize for Significant Editorial Achievement from the Council of Editors of Learned Journals.
+My work has focused in particular on poetry, and on questions of subjectivity, authority, collaboration, parody, reading, and form: on authors including Baudelaire, Verlaine, Rimbaud, Krysinska, and on literature from the Second Empire, around the time of the Paris Commune, and the fin de siècle.
+Since 2014, I have been the editor of the scholarly journal Nineteenth-Century French Studies, which received the 2016 Phoenix Prize for Significant Editorial Achievement from the Council of Editors of Learned Journals.
 I’m also a member of the research group IHRIM (Institut d’Histoire des Représentations et des Idées dans les Modernités).

 I’m regularly involved in the MSt in nineteenth-century French poetry.
 For graduate supervision, I am willing to consider DPhil supervision on nineteenth-century and early twentieth-century poetry and related areas, including but not limited to women poets, translation, genre, the lyric, and form.